 - Non-economic damages

-California medical malpractice laws may change at any time so it would be best to get updated information from a professional near you.
+California medical malpractice laws may change at any time so it would be best to get updated information from a Los Angeles medical malpractice attorney.

-If you were harmed by a healthcare provider’s negligence, we invite you to get in touch with our medical malpractice lawyers at KAASS Law for a free consultation!
+If you were harmed due to a healthcare provider’s negligence, we invite you to get in touch with our Los Angeles medical malpractice attorney at (310) 943-1171 for a free consultation and case review.